MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax.

+Further reading: when you have time, read more and practice Promises and Async/Await.
+Don't be afraid to ask your coach how this stuff works!

 #### Search using array.filter

 The last strategy we will look at is array.filter: